gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/baroclinic_wave.rst

 In the UFS WM, the idealized baroclinic wave test case is an atmosphere-only, :term:`dycore`-only forecast run at C192 resolution with 127 vertical levels.
 It uses default values from the WM's ``export_fv3`` function, along with default values for a tiled grid namelist (from ``export_tiled``).
 These initial values are set based on values from `default_vars.sh <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/default_vars.sh>`_.

 The test is set to run a dynamics-only 24-hour forecast from 2019-12-03 at 0z.
 However, it is recommended that users modify the case to run it as a 5-10 day forecast by setting the forecast length (``FHMAX``) to 120-240 hours in the test file (see :numref:`Section %s <bw-config>` for instructions).
 Users will also need to update ``OUTPUT_FH`` accordingly.
-This ensures that users will be able to see the disturbance develop (wave propagation), starting about 120-150 hours into the forecast.
+This ensures that users will be able to see the disturbance (wave propagation) develop, starting about 120-150 hours into the forecast.

 =============================
 Obtaining Data for HSD Cases